DanielDevHN/DanielDevHN/README.md

 - AI agents and workflow automation
 - Scalable Angular monorepos with Nx
 - Backend development with NestJS and PostgreSQL
+- IT management, technology strategy and digital transformation
 - Clean code, maintainability and software engineering best practices
 - AI applied to business process optimization